 The Company values the experience directors bring from other boards on which they serve, but recognizes that those boards may also present demands on a director's time and availability and may present conflicts or legal issues.
-Directors are required to advise the Chair of the Governance and Nominating Committee and the CEO before accepting membership on other boards of directors, membership on the audit committee of the other boards in particular, or other significant commitments involving affiliation with other businesses or governmental units.
+Directors are required to advise the Chair of the governance and nominating committee and the CEO before accepting membership on other boards of directors, membership on the audit committee of the other boards in particular, or other significant commitments involving affiliation with other businesses or governmental units.

-Accordingly, no director may serve on over five public company boards (including the Company's Board) and no member of the Audit Committee may serve on over three public company audit committees (including the Company's Audit Committee).
-In addition, directors who serve as CEOs or in equivalent positions generally should not serve on over two public company boards (including the Company's Board) besides their employer's board.
+Accordingly, no director may serve on over four public company boards (including the Company's board) and no member of the audit committee may serve on over three public company audit committees (including the Company's audit committee) unless the audit committee member is a retired CPA, CFO, Controller or has similar experience, in which case the limit shall be four committees, taking time and availability into consideration including a review of the audit committee member's attendance at all board and committee meetings.
+In addition, directors who serve as CEOs or in equivalent positions generally should not serve on over two public company boards (including the Company's board) besides their employer's board.
+Furthermore, directors who serve as an executive chair of any public company should not serve on over three public company boards (including the Company's board).
+In calculating service on a public company board or audit committee, service on a board or audit committee of a parent and its substantially owned subsidiary counts as service on a single board or audit committee.